-Previous to becoming Head of primary, Ciaran was Assistant Head Teacher for six years at Yiewsley Grange (primary).
-Prior to this, Ciaran held the post of Assistant Head teacher and Head of Key Stage 2 for two years as well as class teacher for six years.
+Previous to becoming Executive Head of the primary and secondary sites, Ciaran held the post of Head Teacher at Yiewsley Grange (primary).
+Prior to this, Ciaran held the post of Assistant Head teacher and Head of Key Stage 2, as well as a class teacher for six years.
 Currently, Ciaran is finishing his MA in Education & Technology at University College London with the research area being Assistive Technology for Children with Complex Communication Needs.
 Before commencing the MA, he completed the National Professional Qualification for Senior Leadership in 2015 and will be undertaking the NPQH this year.

 Grace Mullally – School Business Manager/Clerk

 Grace has thirteen years’ experience of supporting children and young people with a diagnosis of Autism.
 She has worked at Hillingdon Manor School for the past eight years and has experience of working with students at both primary and secondary stages.
 During this time, Grace has supported pupils in Key Stage 3, 4 & 5 with future planning and preparing for their transition into their next phase and has established links within the local community to provide work related learning opportunities for pupils.
 Grace currently holds the post of School Business Manager within the school.

 Sandra Stamos – Clinical Lead

 Sandra has over 20 years of experience in working as a qualified psychologist with children, young people, adults and families.
 She has worked across a range of settings, including child protection and family assessment, youth offending and court work and in care settings with vulnerable adults with Autism, Learning Difficulties and other Mental Health and complex needs.
 Sandra is an experienced practitioner in counselling, forensic and psychological assessment and is passionate about her applied work with individuals and their families.